 - You will often prioritize training your clients and under-train yourself.
 The cruel irony of the under-trained PT is an all too common reality.
 By the time you’ve cleared out your client roster, sometimes all you’ll want to do is take a break!

 It is clear to see that there’s a lot to consider.
 Like any worthwhile path in life, the benefits are astounding when things go right.
 But getting there will often leave you questioning why you even bothered.

 Remembering a few of these things might make the path a little clearer.

 Get Your Money Right

-There is a lot of financial risk in the beginning since you don’t have the safety net of full time employment.
-My advice is have a financial cushion in place when you’re starting out, you’ll need it.
+There is a lot of financial risk in the beginning since you don’t have the safety net of full-time employment.
+My advice is to have a financial cushion in place when you’re starting out, you’ll need it.